How to spot a health problem worth solving and what to do next.

 Key Takeaways

-• Students will be taught how to create an effective three-minute pitch deck for various audiences (pitch competition, investor, partner, customer).
+- Learn how to create an effective three-minute pitch deck for various audiences (pitch competition, investor, partner, customer).

 Key Takeaways